 This is probably the part that is the most intimidating of all and, most likely, prevents people from even trying to make them.
 I know that was the case for me.
 I couldn't imagine making all those thin slices without ruining the potato or cutting myself.
 Turns out it's super easy!
 You can use butter knives to help guide you.
 Wooden chopsticks also work, but I find using two butter knives to be easier.

 You also need a sharp knife that is long enough to cut straight through the potato with one slice.
-I recommend an 8" Chef's knife.
+I recommend an (affiliate link)8" Chef's knife.
 When cutting a potato to make a Hasselback potato, you want to cut multiple slices into the potato without cutting through the base of the potato.
 This is much easier than it may seem.

 If you want to watch how I cut the potato for making Hasselback potatoes, here is a quick video.